MobileChromeApps/mobile-chrome-apps/README.md

 ## Components

 * APIs live under `plugins/`.
-    * Some APIs (socket, storage, etc.) have standalone plugins and are optional.
-They can be used with just `plugins/common`, `plugins/bootstrap` is not necessary if the app is not a Chrome app.
-    * `plugins/common` contains generic things like `chrome.Event` that are used everywhere.
-    * `plugins/bootstrap` contains the main Chrome `runtime` and `window` APIs, and the HTML wrapper `chromeapp.html` used to bootstrap a Chrome app on Cordova.
 * Chrome-spec test suite is in `spec/`.
 * Example Chrome app files like `manifest.json` are in `templates/`.